smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 ### How Numeric Compression Is Managed for \*DB2

-The concept of \"numeric compression\" in the IBM i LSAM means that a value string will be cleared of all characters except for numeric digits, and then the digits will be compressed to remove blank space, so that the final result is a numeric string that can be used, for example,
+The concept of "numeric compression" in the IBM i LSAM means that a value string will be cleared of all characters except for numeric digits, and then the digits will be compressed to remove blank space, so that the final result is a numeric string that can be used, for example,